 The closed guard is the basis of BJJ.
 This is where everything started: the closed guard.
-Probably the first thing you’ll do at BJJ class, the closed guard is a versatile position that’ll give you opportunities to finish if you know what you’re doing.
+Probably the first position you’ll learn in BJJ class, the closed guard is a versatile position that’ll give you opportunities to finish… if you know what you’re doing.

 Top Vs. Bottom

 The one thing that argues against the closed guard as being a good position is that your opponent is on top.
 This gives him a gravitational advantage.
 In a no-holds-barred match an opponent could rain punches down on you.
 However, the person utilizing the closed guard can do a lot to stop this and even finish.
 Trap the arms.
 Disrupt posture.
 You could argue in favor of the closed guard with the fact that you’ve got four limbs against two: two legs and two arms against an opponent’s two arms.
 Truth is, it’s still four against four.
 Opponent uses legs to stand up and use base to disrupt the position.
 If opponent traps arms and stands up you’ve got to take measures to counteract that.
 Any of the leg weaving guards will do: X, single X, De La Riva etc.